 Another threat is security patches.
 Software tends to have vulnerabilities, which is why every year Google and Apple release security patches and system updates for their various operating systems.
-Companies that don’t prioritize these updates have had the vulnerabilities exploited by hackers.
-An auditor needs to check that all the software running on the devices are updated.
+Companies that don’t prioritize these updates have had vulnerabilities exploited by hackers.
+An auditor needs to check that all the software running on the devices is updated.
 If the company is running software that is outdated and not supported by the vendor, it creates a vulnerability.

 These are some of the risks you need to assess.

 3. Assess Your Security Measures